Descartes

 You should consider all the points 1-9 when creating your delivery route plans, but using the right software will make planning delivery routes even easier.

-Will your software take into account and solve all the above factors and still provide optimised delivery routes in a short space of time?
+Will your software take into account and solve all the above factors and still provide optimised delivery routes quickly?

-Can it cope with multiple stops for deliveries and collections?
+Can it cope with multiple stops and depots for deliveries and collections?
 Will it optimise routes continuously as orders are taken? (read batch v. continuous optimisation).

-Will it help to reduce the miles you travel, increase delivery density and easily allow you to add on additional solutions such as Telematics for monitoring driver behaviour or offer digital Proof of Delivery to reduce the paper and ink required while enabling customer ETA notification texts to be sent?
+Will it help to reduce the miles you travel, increase delivery density and easily allow you to add on additional solutions such as Telematics for monitoring driver behaviour or offer digital Proof of Delivery to eliminate paperwork at stops or enable customer ETA notification texts to be sent?

-Will it enable you to maintain full compliance with drivers’ hours legislation?
+Will it ensure compliance with drivers’ hours legislation?

 If you’d like to take a look at the Descartes solution for planning delivery routes and compliance management then contact us today to discuss your delivery route problems and how we can help you solve them.